Majestic-dev/Tester69/README.md

 1. Clone the repository
 2. Run the main.py file

     Running the main.py file for the first time will create a new directory named "data" and 3 new files in it.
 It should then ask you to enter your bot token.
 You can see how to get a bot token [here](https://www.youtube.com/watch?v=aI4OmIbkJH8).
+There will also be a new directory named "fonts", there you can place any fonts you'd like that have the .ttf extension.
+This will be used for [Pillow](https://pillow.readthedocs.io/en/stable/index.html#) image generation for the verification system.
 Enter your bot token in the data/config.json file and save the file.
 Then run the main.py file again.
 It should now work.

 # Contributing
 All contributions are welcome!
 If you'd like to contribute, please make a pull request.